NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Serpentfolk Venom Caller.md

     desc: " (poison) **Saving Throw** DC 23 Fortitude check\n\n**Maximum Duration** 6 rounds\n\n**Stage 1** 1d4 poison damage and [[Conditions/Enfeebled|Enfeebled 1]] (1 round)\n\n**Stage 2** 2d4 poison damage and enfeebled 1 (1 round)"

   - name: "Venom Pool"
-    desc: "`pf2:2` (arcane,poison) **Frequency** once per day\n* * *\n\n**Effect** The venom caller conjures a @Template[burst|distance:10] of liquid poison within 60 feet.
+    desc: "`pf2:2` (arcane,poison) **Frequency** once per day\n* * *\n\n**Effect** The venom caller conjures a 10-foot burst of liquid poison within 60 feet.
 Each creature that begins its turn in the area takes 4d6 poison damage (DC 25 Fortitude check save).
 On a critical failure, creatures also take 1d6 persistent poison.
 Once per turn, starting the turn after the venom caller uses Venom Pool, the venom caller can use a single action, which has the concentrate trait, to increase the radius of the burst by 5 feet.
 The pool of venom lasts for 1 minute, at which time it evaporates without a trace."

 ```